Frequently Asked Questions For Patient Referrals

 Learn more about how body donation works and the benefits to both the donor family and the medical community.

-When a patient is receiving hospice care or has a terminal illness, it is best to call us to begin the registration process.
-This way, our staff will be able to assist your patient or family in a more timely manner.
-During this call, our Donation Coordinators will complete the eligibility screening, review our Terms and Conditions, explain how to fill out our consent forms, and go over what to do at the time of passing.
+If a patient is in hospice care or has a terminal illness, contacting MedCure to begin the registration process is the best first step.
+By starting early, our team can provide timely support to both patients and their families.
+During this call, our dedicated Donation Coordinators will guide you through the eligibility screening, review our Terms and Conditions, explain the consent form process, and outline what steps to take at the time of passing.

 There are only three options that a person has in relation to their final disposition, which is Burial, Cremation or Donation.
 People already know about burial and cremation.
 In our experience, people do not know about body donation until someone like you tells them about it.
 That is where hospice and hospital employees, funeral directors, and other end-of-life care professionals come in.
 If you are interested in learning more about presenting the idea of body donation to your patients or to families, you can register for one of our webinars or schedule an in-service with one of our Education Directors.

-If someone has a Health Care Power of Attorney (HPOA) or similar document that will allow them to make decisions on behalf of your patient, then they can sign the consent forms prior to your patient passing.
-However, we ask that they send the HPOA document to us for review before signing.
-This way we can verify that the document is valid for our purposes.
+If someone holds a Health Care Power of Attorney (HPOA) or similar authorization to make decisions on behalf of a patient, they may sign the consent forms prior to the patient’s passing.
+However, we request that the HPOA document be sent to us for review beforehand, allowing us to confirm it meets the requirements for donation authorization.

-If there is no HPOA in place for your patient, then their legal Next of Kin can sign the consent forms, but only after your patient has passed.
+In cases where no HPOA is in place, the patient’s legal Next of Kin may sign the consent forms, but only after the patient has passed.
+This ensures compliance with our consent process and respects the patient’s final wishes.

 Most people who wish to donate are eligible.
 MedCure has no upper age restrictions and can accept donations from individuals with a wide variety of medical conditions.
 The most common reasons for a decline include a diagnosis of certain communicable diseases such as HIV/AIDS, hepatitis B or C, history of intravenous (IV) drug use, recent prolonged incarceration, institutionalization, or homelessness, and being severely over or under weight at the time of passing.
-MedCure accepts donors from all states within the continental United States except New Jersey, Minnesota, North Dakota and Arkansas.
+MedCure accepts donors from most states within the continental United States.

 Since MedCure is a for-profit organization, we can’t accept financial donations.
 However, there are several non-profit organizations and charities out there that accept financial donations to help support medical research.